- What happens during the first session?

 - Can I have sessions online?

-As well as face-to-face therapy, I also provide psychotherapy on Skype/Facetime although you should know that this is not the ideal form of therapy.
+As well as face-to-face therapy, I also provide psychotherapy on Skype/Facetime.
 Sometimes, this may also be a useful alternative if you’re traveling for business or on holidays but do not want to miss a session.
 This is also very useful for people moving countries, as it is much more beneficial to continue therapy with the same therapist.